sdiehl/wiwinwlh/tutorial.md

 -------

-The most modern method of doing generic programming uses type families to achieve a better of deriving the structural properties of arbitrary type classes.
+The most modern method of doing generic programming uses type families to achieve a better method of deriving the structural properties of arbitrary type classes.
 Generic implements a typeclass with an associated type ``Rep`` ( Representation ) together with a pair of functions that form a 2-sided inverse ( isomorphism ) for converting to and from the associated type and the derived